Best Book Cover Designs – Part 1

 by | Jul 4, 2023 | Design Trends

 A good story needs an equally good book cover design.
 Even though some of us read on our Kindles, iPads or phones, we still stare at a book cover on our screen for at least a few seconds before we begin reading.
 Once we have read a part of the story and come back from a lunch break, we look at the cover again and see more meaning in the design and illustration now that we know more about the story.
-Let us look at the best book cover designs that went on to become just as recognisable and iconic as the book’s story.
+By the time we finish the book, the full meaning of the cover art becomes as clear as day.
+Let us look at the best book cover designs that went on to become just as recognisable and as iconic as the book’s story.

 The Great Gatsby